azreco/azreco-tts-csharp/README.md

 # AzReco Text To Speech API C# example
-Example project in c# .Net to help you integrate with our text-to-speech API.
+Sample project in c# .Net to help you integrate with our text-to-speech API.

-This is an example c# .Net project for uploading text file and saving the audio into a .wav file.
+This is a sample c# .Net project for uploading text file and saving the audio into a .wav file.

-# Supporting languages
+# Supported languages
-AZERBAIJANI (az-AZ)
+Azerbaijani (az-AZ)

-TURKISH  (tr-TR)
+Turkish  (tr-TR)

+Russian  (ru-Ru)

 # Requirements